pabonwalt/devops-stupidly-simple/README.md

 To deploy a fully automated Java webapp in Amazon EKS using most common DevOps tools.

 ## RESOURCES
-What resources we are going to require?
+What resources we are going to use?
 - Infraestructure: Terraform
 - CI/CD: Jenkins
 - Code and config repo: Github